GW-HIVE/PredictMod/flask_backend/models/prediabetes_proteomics/README.md

 The intervention consisted of a 12-week high-intensity interval exercise training program for medication-naïve overweight or obese men with prediabetes.

 ## Algorithm & Model Performance
-A Random Forest Classifier was employed, with data preprocessing incorporating the Synthetic Minority Oversampling Technique (SMOTE) and Leave-One-Out Cross-Validation (LOOCV) to address class imbalance and the relatively small dataset size.
+A Logistic Regression was employed, with data preprocessing incorporating augmented noise for synthetic resampling of both classes.
+This improved the LR performance and mitigated overfitting that was previously an issue with this model.

 ## Algorithm Stats
 **Overall Accuracy:** 0.9